 There were significantly less people for Day 2 than Day 1.
 If you paid for the tournament you got in for all 3 rounds, but I'd say only half of the people came back for Day 2.
-On Michael's card there were supposed to be 5 people.
+On M's card there were supposed to be 5 people.
 Two never showed up.
-It ended up being Michael, another gentleman with the same name - Michael, and a Korean.
+It ended up being M, another gentleman with the same name, and a Korean.
 The issue we had with Day 2 is we had to throw from the Blue/Pro tee pad.
 None of the players on our card had played the course from Blue before.
 The Korean ended up calling someone and asking them to send someone over who knew the course.

 As it was we had to stick around for another 45 minutes before a taxi came.
 That gave us time to eat the same meal that was provided for Day 1 and say our goodbyes to everyone.
 Two other people took the same taxi as us since they had to catch the train as well.

 M and I got very lucky.
 We did not buy any tickets ahead of time.
 We were told on Saturday that getting back to Seoul might be difficult, as end of weekend traffic back to the city tends to get crowded.
 We were still able to get bullet train tickets.
 We could have gone with a cheaper, slower route, but M wanted to get home and sleep because he was supposed to have CQ the next day, which is a 24 hour shift.

 The train arrived at Seoul station at 3:30.
 While I was on the train, a friend invited me out with some others to an event called The Great Escape.
 I was still feeling fantastic and I said I would definitely go if we made it home in time.
 M opted not to go because of his shift the next day.